-Just as mentioned earlier, these two cities have more commonalities than you can imagine.
-Although the main language in Amsterdam is Dutch and that in Copenhagen is Danish, they both have roots from the same place.
+As mentioned earlier, these two cities have more commonalities than you can imagine.
+Although the main language in Amsterdam is Dutch and in Copenhagen is Danish, they both have roots in the same place.
 Both languages are Germanic.

 The difference is that Dutch is West Germanic, whereas Danish is North Germanic.
-But, despite having a similar origin, if you only speak one of them, let say Dutch, you can’t understand Danish, and vice versa.
+But, despite having a similar origin, if you only speak one of them, let’s say Dutch, you can’t understand Danish and vice versa.

 One thing that makes the two cities seem almost similar is their riding culture.
 Both cities can be easily referred to as biking cities.
 And almost everyone here rides a bike either to work or for their daily activities.

-In fact, a taxi driver on my first visit to Copenhagen reiterated that more than half the city’s population uses bikes to commute to work.
+On my first visit to Copenhagen, a taxi driver reiterated that more than half the city’s population uses bikes to commute to work.
 This was after he saw my reaction to the numerous bikes in the town.
 The amusing thing is, in Amsterdam, the statistics are no different.

 For this reason, the two nations are keen on improving their infrastructure to cater to the number of bikes.
 The extensive system of bike lanes, as well as parking spaces for bikes, shows how much biking is honored in these two cities.